AEO for Real Estate: How Agents & Brokerages Dominate AI Property Search

 Office location, hours, phone, and areaServed for local “near me” queries.
 Essential for agents with physical offices — AI engines use this to match agents to location-based property searches.

 Buyer and seller questions structured as FAQ schema: “How much are closing costs,” “What credit score do I need,” and market-specific questions.
-These Q&A pairs are direct AI answer candidates for common real estate queries.
+These Q&A pairs are direct AI answer candidates.

 Systematically request Google reviews after every closing.
 Deploy AggregateRating schema on your website.
-AI engines use review volume, recency, and sentiment as primary trust signals — an agent with 80 recent reviews will be cited over one with 5, regardless of website quality.
+AI engines use review volume, recency, and sentiment as primary trust signals.